submariner-io/submariner-website/src/content/releases/_index.en.md

   * Enable Service discovery by default for **subctl** deployments.
 * **subctl** auto-detects the cluster ID from the kubeconfig file information when possible.
 * The Submariner Pods now shutdown gracefully and do proper cleanup which reduces the downtime during Gateway failover.
-* The operator now automatically exports Prometheus metrics; these integrate seamlessly with OpenShift Prometheus if user workload monitoring is enabled, and can be included in any other Prometheus setup.
+* The Operator now automatically exports Prometheus metrics; these integrate seamlessly with OpenShift Prometheus if user workload monitoring is enabled, and can be included in any other Prometheus setup.
 * Minimum Kubernetes version is now 1.17.
 * HostNetwork to remote Service connectivity fixes for AWS clusters ([Issue 736](https://github.com/submariner-io/submariner/issues/736)).